 “I stayed at Amu House for five days.
 Even though there were daily problems with the island generators, and the heat/humidity were high, I enjoyed my stay.
 Amu House has a good staff.
 They are accommodating and polite.
 Michael was especially helpful and friendly.
 The rates are far better than those in Shella.
 Three hundred dollars a night is no bargain at Peponi even if they do have their own generators.”

-Banana House certainly has a catchy name with a story behind the name.
-A dutch lady fell in love with both a man (named Banana) and the area and moved here permanently.
+Banana House certainly has a catchy name tied into a love story.
+A Dutch lady fell in love with both a man (named Banana) and the area and moved here permanently.
 This is a private guesthouse and wellness center.
 The rooms and main courtyard are decorated nicely with Swahilli artworks.
 For more info visit: www.bananahouse-lamu.com (some good info about Lamu in general is also posted on this website).

-Lamu House is two luxury style accommodations.
-Good views of the waterfront, a sweet stay.
+Lamu House offers luxury accommodations.
+Good views of the waterfront; this is a sweet stay.

 New Lamu Palace Hotel is located in the heart of Lamu right next to the waterfront.
 This 3-story hotel is easily recognized from the white washed walls, the archways and the small concrete stubs the line the wall of the 3rd story rooftop.

-There are lounge areas on both the first and second floors and of course the third floor “rooftop sun parlor” is open air.
+Lounge areas are located on both the first and second floors and of course the third floor “rooftop sun parlor” is open air.

-This hotel runs a swimming pool but its a 10 minute walk from the actual hotel.
+This hotel operates a swimming pool but its a 10 minute walk from the actual hotel.
 Dining is available on the first floor (with bar).
 They have their own generator in case of power outages.
-Always a possibility in Lamu.
+These are always a possibility in Lamu.

 For more info call: 042 63316 or email: email@example.com (Photo above courtesy of Maria Baker – taken from the Palace Hotel looking through one of their archways at the water).

-Stone House Hotel is mid priced and has several rooms facing the water.
+Stone House Hotel is mid priced and offers several rooms facing the water.
 All room prices include breakfast.
-There is an excellent rooftop restaurant with good views of the water front and of the town.
+The rooftop restaurant is excellent with good views of the water front and of the town.

 For more information about the Stone House Hotel and also about the Mnarani House and the Island Hotel in Shella please visit: www.lamuhomes.com | Phone: 011-254-121-33544